Gabrielcarvfer/NS3/5g-range.md

 - [x] - Load and interpolate new BLER curves according to the channel type (CDL D/LOS or A/NLOS)
 - [x] - Take into account CBs SINR to fetch the proper error rates and assemble the correct TBLER
 - [x] Load and interpolate new MCS scheme and spectral efficiency curves
+- [x] Validation of the physical layer implementation

 ### List of changes associated with the MAC layer
 - [x] Adapt the existing code to behave properly with new MCS values